jpmorgan98/MCDC-BackInTrack/README.md

 5. GPU adapter for multiplying events (such as fission and weight window).
 This allows running Numba event-based on GPU without branchless collision.
 6. Consolidate different types of adapter.
 7. Others: Run in multiple GPUs and nodes via MPI4Py.
 Introduce [PyOMP](https://tigress-web.princeton.edu/~jdh4/PyOMPintro.pdf) for CPU threading.
 Implement [particle consolidation](https://www.sciencedirect.com/science/article/pii/S0306454917304231?via%3Dihub) in history-based for GPU run. ...

+# How to Run
+Install the dependinces (same as MC/DC).
+And run the main script in your correct python enviroemtn `python main.py --alg=event --mode=numba --target=gpu`